 - Broken or defective brakes or other equipment.

-When you’ve been hurt in a crash with an 18 wheeler truck or big rig truck, it is important to consult an attorney who is familiar with federal and state trucking regulations.
-Your lawyer will need to initiate the investigation quickly to preserve evidence and engage the services of experts to reconstruct the accident to demonstrate that the trucking company or the driver was at fault.
+When you’ve been hurt in a truck accident, it is important to consult an experienced truck accident lawyer who is familiar with federal and state trucking regulations.
+Your attorney will need to initiate the investigation quickly to preserve evidence and engage the services of experts to reconstruct the accident to demonstrate that the trucking company or the driver was at fault.
 This will include determining if the trucking company failed to comply with safety regulations, if the driver was impaired, and if the truck was properly maintained.
 The truck accident lawyer will investigate whether the driver’s hours on the road exceeded what is allowed by federal law and if the driver has a record of DUI or drug charges.